 Data Type #1: Consumer Data

 In the general discussion of data, ”consumer data” refers to the data, content, or information a consumer voluntarily provides in almost any transaction with another entity.
 This can come in the form of data delivered from consumer to service organisation — think about the data we give up when we search Google, use Waze, watch videos on YouTube, or interact with our iPhone.
-Massive amounts of personal/consumer data is communicated to these services, much of it unbeknownst to the consumer.
+Massive amounts of personal/consumer data are communicated to these services, much of it unbeknownst to the consumer.
 This can lead to serious privacy concerns.
 This data concept is the easiest to understand — we are all consumers, and the majority of those of us in developed countries are online consumers, readily sharing our data to make purchases.

 Data in the context of e-commerce is typically part of an intentional transaction.
 The data that is shared is not only planned, but explicit, and there is a clear purpose for its existence.
 When a consumer buys a product from a seller, they turn over relevant data such as names, addresses, phone numbers, zip codes, company names, and email addresses.
 These data elements are relevant to the transaction to ensure the buyer receives the item/service purchased.
 In the world of e-commerce, this data can be very valuable to your business.
-It can inform your marketing plans and product stock levels at specific distribution centers, and it can potentially evaluate demand based on the time of year, season, or other related trends.
+It can inform your marketing plans and product stock levels at specific distribution centres, and it can potentially evaluate demand based on the time of year, season, or other related trends.

 In addition, there are order-specific data points (which tie into the specific consumer purchasing) relevant to your integration to ChannelAdvisor and various channels, including, but not limited to: Order Dates, Site Order IDs, quantity ordered, SKU(s) ordered, requested speed of fulfilment, price paid for an item, shipping paid, etc.